logichen/UCI-CIFAR-100/README.md

 Next, retrain the EfficientNet-B3 with the refined labels of the previous best model.
 After the second training of EfficientNet-B3, it can achieve an accuracy above 80%.
 Then train EfficientNet-B0 with the refined labels of EfficientNet-B3, and finally train EfficientNet-ex with the refined labels of EfficientNet-B0.

-We also test a smaller model named EfficientNet-exx with the refined labels of EfficientNet-B0.
-It is slightly smaller than model EfficientNet-ex.
+We also test a smaller model named EfficientNet-exx with the refined labels of EfficientNet-B0, which is slightly smaller than model EfficientNet-ex.
 We test it several times and the best test accuracy can be but not always above 80%.

 Some basic settings:
 batch size: 128, number of epochs: 70, learning rate: (1-25: 0.07, 26-50: 0.007, 51-65: 0.0007, 66-70: 0.00007), GPU: two GTX 1080 Ti GPUs